SoongVilda/vilda-chatgpt-prompts/README.md

 Upon completing the revisions, your final submission should include:

-1. **Revised Text**: Present the fully refined version of the text as block of code in txt format.
+1. **Revised Text**: Present the fully refined version of the text as block of code in .md format.
 Ensure that it meets all specified objectives, exemplifying clarity, conciseness, and accessibility.

 2. **Detailed Optimization Summary**: Provide a thorough breakdown of the revisions made, referencing each optimization objective.
 Elaborate on your editorial decisions to demonstrate your meticulous attention to detail and your understanding of effective writing practices.